Vikingarna (speedway): 1950 to 1954

 The beginning of competitive league speedway in Örebro can be traced back to the 1950 Swedish speedway season.
 A club called Vikingarna racing at the Örebro Motorstadion in Adolfsberg finished last out of four teams in the second division.
 However, the following season in 1951, was much improved to the degree that the team actually won the six team division.

 The team competed in the highest tier for the first time during the 1952 Swedish speedway season (called division 1 at the time) but struggled in the division and were eventually relegated.
 A young Göte Nordin rode for the club from 1952 to 1954 and he helped them win division 2 again in 1953.
 They returned to division 1 again for the 1954 Swedish speedway season but once again finished last.
 Swedish league participation suffered during the following years and Vikingarna were just one of several teams that failed to enter a team.

 1961 to 1981

 The team returned for the 1961 Swedish speedway season but once again dropped out afterwards, missing the 1962 to 1966 seasons.
 They were one of several teams that returned in 1967 for the newly created four division league system, they were placed in division 3 west.
-A some stage during the latter part of the 1960s, the team moved from the Adolfsberg Motorstadion to a track at the Trängens IP.
+At some stage during the latter part of the 1960s, the team moved from the Adolfsberg Motorstadion to a track at the Trängens IP.

 During the 1970s, they twice won division 3 in 1970 and 1977.
 In between (in 1975), work started on a new Örebro Motorstadion, also known as the Täby Motorstadion (the current venue); the site would offer speedway, motocross and karting.
 The name Täby relates to the nearby village parish and not the city.